 Inshore fishing will slow to nearly a stop as water temperatures cool.
 Offshore fishermen will target a mixed bag of fish, from bottom fishing for black sea bass and triggerfish to trolling for wahoo.
 Blackfin tuna will be caught jigging, along with large amberjack.
 While king mackerel will be the most prevalent fish caught while trolling, don’t be surprised to see a dolphin or large billfish around due to the close gulf stream water.
 Late in the month big bluefin tuna may begin to show, with some being caught trolling conventional gear and some caught jigging heavy standup tackle.

 While there can be some good fishing on a pretty day during December, January, and February, there is not enough business for us to keep the store open every day during this period.
-Tradewinds stays open through Thanksgiving weekend, but we will close for the season afterwards to complete store repairs and revisions due to Hurricane Dorian over the winter months.
-Please keep that in mind if you are visiting in December 2020, January, and February 2021 and plan accordingly.
-We are looking forward to reopening in March 2021 for a new fishing season!
+Tradewinds stays open through Thanksgiving weekend, but we will close for the season afterwards to finally complete store repairs and revisions left due to Hurricane Dorian over the winter months.
+Please keep that in mind if you are visiting in December 2021, January, and February 2022 and plan accordingly.
+We are looking forward to reopening in March 2022 for a new fishing season!

 See recent catches and read the current fishing reports at Tradewinds Tackle on Facebook or on our home page.
 For more information on what to expect fishing Ocracoke year round see our fishing page here.